Who is Osborne Meese?

 Osborne Meese Academy 2026

-Beth Short, Director of Charitable Outreach and Education for the Ohio Attorney General’s Charitable Law Section, has spent her career working for and with nonprofit organizations.
+The presenter will be Beth Short, Director of Charitable Outreach and Education for the Ohio Attorney General’s Charitable Law Section.
+She has spent her career working for and with nonprofit organizations.
 Her work in the Charitable Law Section focuses on the development of strategies aimed at strengthening the nonprofit sector.

 July 16